 Oct.
-11 has been a very busy day in National Hockey League history.
-The expansion era officially began in 1967.
+11 has been a very busy day in National Hockey League history, with the expansion era officially began in 1967.
 Plus, there were memorable moments and milestones by some of the legendary names of the game.
+It’s time for our daily trip back through the years to relive all the best this date has given us.

 Mario’s Super Debut